 Repeated citations are somewhat complicated.
 The Chicago author-date style doesn't use "Ibid," but in general a repeated citation on the same page will print only the page reference: (Browning 1996); (45).
-Technically, this should only occur when a source is cited "more than once in one paragraph" (Univ. of Chicago Press 2003, 16.114), so you can use the \citereset command from biblatex to achieve the greatest compliance, as the package only offers automatic resetting on part, chapter, section, and subsection boundaries, while biblatex-chicago automatically resets the tracker at page breaks:
+Technically, this should only occur when a source is cited "more than once in one paragraph" (University of Chicago Press 2010, 15.26), so you can use the \citereset command from biblatex to achieve the greatest compliance, as the package only offers automatic resetting on part, chapter, section, and subsection boundaries, while biblatex-chicago automatically resets the tracker at page breaks:

-\citereset (Univ. of Chicago Press 2003, 16.115).
-If you are going to repeat a source, make sure that the cite command provides a postnote - if you don't need to cite a specific page, then it's better only to use one citation rather than two, as otherwise, in the current state of the code, you'll get empty parentheses, like so: ().
+\citereset (University of Chicago Press 2010, 15.27).
+If you are going to repeat a source, make sure that the cite command provides a postnote - when using biblatex-chicago you'll no longer get any annoying empty parentheses, but you will get another standard citation, which may add too much clutter: (University of Chicago Press 2010).
+If you don't need to cite a specific page, then it may be better, or at least more concise, only to use one citation command rather than two.